hardmanko/ofxCX/docs/visualStimuli.md

 ~~~{.cpp}
 Input.pollEvents();
 ~~~
 into the loop to check for new input regularly.
-If you call CX_SlidePresenter::presentSlides(), it does a standard slide presentation, including polling for input regularly.
+If you call CX::CX_SlidePresenter::presentSlides(), it does a standard slide presentation, including polling for input continuously.

 At the end of the example, we wait for any key press before exiting.
 ~~~{.cpp}